 I applied for a mortgage loan, and the bank is forcing me to buy flood insurance.
 Can the bank do this?

-Yes.
-If your home is located in a Special Flood Hazard Area (SFHA) in which flood insurance is available under the National Flood Insurance Act (NFIA or Act), any federally regulated lender will require you to purchase flood insurance before you get a mortgage.
+If your home is located in a Special Flood Hazard Area (SFHA) in which flood insurance is available under the National Flood Insurance Act (NFIA), then any federally regulated lender will require you to purchase flood insurance before you get a mortgage.